 Storytelling is a powerful device not only for onboarding new customers, but also for defining your actual brand, product, and service.
 It can function as the common thread that runs through an entire experience, whatever device is used to interact with it.
 In our complex world, simple narratives can also help convey information and engage users with increasingly short attention spans.
 Stories are simply easier to remember.

-By applying storytelling techniques we know from books, movies, and TV to digital design, you can create better, more effective, and more memorable user experiences to keep the audience engaged.
+By applying storytelling techniques we know from books, movies, and TV to digital design and prototyping, you can create better, more effective, and more memorable user experiences to keep the audience engaged.

 We’ve talked to storytelling experts — some freelance, some working for the likes of the New York Times and Dropbox — to discover the best ways to approach and tell stories on a variety of devices and screen sizes.

 Graham McDonnell, international creative director at the New York Times, says that a lot of clients want to use the latest flashy format, but he goes back with the same answer every time:

 “It’s important to figure out the story first, then how to tell it afterwards.
 Sometimes it’s easy to think that using the XR format or the brutalist design trend will be enough to keep audiences engaged, but things like this should be used to enhance the experience, not be the experience.